 Languages and stacks and databases, oh my!
 Learning to code can be overwhelming.
-There are so many things that you CAN do, that this guide focuses on what you SHOULDN’T do.
-We’ve seen new engineers make these mistakes, and truth be told, we made ’em when we were new engineers too!
-Keep reading to learn what we’ve seen are the WORST ways to learn to code, and what you should do instead.
+There are so many things that you CAN do that this guide focuses on what you SHOULDN’T do.
+We’ve seen new engineers make these mistakes, and truth be told.
+We made ’em when we were new engineers, too!
+Keep reading to learn what we’ve seen are the WORST ways to learn to code and what you should do instead.

 The WORST way to learn to code:

 It’s easy to get distracted by shiny new objects.
-At the end of this blog we give a guide to what you should do instead.
+At the end of this blog, we give a guide to what you should do instead.

 1. Don’t get down on yourself!